 Credit risk is the risk of loss associated with a counterparty's inability to fulfil its payment obligations.
 The credit risk is attributable to various financial instruments, as noted below.
-The credit risk is limited to the carrying value as reflected on the consolidated statements of financial position.
+The credit risk is limited to the carrying value as reflected in the Company's consolidated statements of financial position.

-Cash.
-Cash is held with major international financial institutions and therefore the risk of loss is minimal.
+Cash and cash equivalents.
+Cash and cash equivalents are held with major international financial institutions and therefore the risk of loss is minimal.

-Other receivables.
-The Company was exposed to credit risk attributable to its debtor since a significant portion of this amount represents the amount agreed on a settlement of a claim by PPL (see Note 5, "Prepaid Expenses and Other Receivables"), payable over the next four years.
-The installment note was repaid in full in July 2021 (see Note 25, "Events After the Balance Sheet Date").
+Other Receivables.
+The Company was exposed to credit risk attributable to its debtor since a significant portion of this amount represents the amount agreed on a settlement of a claim by PPL (see Note 5, "Prepaid Expenses and Other Receivables"), originally payable over the next four years.
+The installment note was repaid in full in July 2021.